loong/scheme-interpreter/README.md

 ```

 ## Bonus 'Game'
-I created a Labyrinth generator in my own scheme implementation.
-The code can be found in `library.scm` and will be run once on startup.
+A Labyrinth generator is implemented with this scheme implementation.
+The code can be found in `library.scm` and runs once on startup.
 You can run it manually by executing this in the scheme shell:
 ```
 (example-labyrinth)
 ```